MarkEEaton/bot-tutorial-ala/README.md

 This script is a basic Twitter bot.
 It will tweet three things from a **list** inside the script.

-1. Go to the bot-tutorial-code4lib folder.
+1. Go to the bot-tutorial-ala folder.
 Click on `mybot2.py` to see the code

 2. Take a look at the script; Robin and Mark will talk about what it's doing